annotation/text-fabric/docs/Create/Convert.md

         For edge features, `nf, nt` is the pair of from-to nodes which carries the value.

+    ??? abstract "cv.stop()"
+        ```python
+        cv.stop(msg)
+        ```

+        Stops the director.
+No further input will be read.
+        The director will exit with a non-good status  and issue the message `msg`.
+        If you have called `walk()` with `force=True`, indicating that the director must proceed after errors, then this stop command will cause termination nevertheless.

     ???+ hint "Example"
         Follow the [conversion tutorial]({{tfbanks}}/programs/convert.ipynb)